kumuluz/ee.kumuluz.com/_posts/2017-05-03-microservices-with-java-ee-and-kumuluzee-updated.markdown

 ## Maven

 We will create two projects, each one will contain its own microservice.
-For brevity's sake we will create both projects in the same repository.
+To simplify we will create both projects in the same repository.
 In real-world projects it is recommended to have a separate repository (git or otherwise) for each microservice so that they are treated as separate entities and have separate versioning and revision history as well as deployment.

 We will be using Maven to create the application as that is our system of choice and currently the only build system supported.
-Gradle support will be coming in future versions.

 Our project structure will look like this: